 Is it time to move, but you're interested in home leasing and keeping the old homestead as an investment?
-If you can afford it, since market values usually go in one direction - up, it's usually a good investment.
+If you can afford it, since market values usually go in one direction - up, home leasing is usually a good long-term investment.
 Obviously, you'd prefer to avoid having to carry the mortgage and taxes.
-Therefore, the prudent choice would be to consider leasing it.
+Therefore, the prudent choice would be to consider leasing it to a dependable tenant.

 Due to the financial inability to purchase or because they live a mobile lifestyle, or they simply prefer to avoid being tied down to home ownership and all that entails, there are always people who choose to rent.
 Therefore, home leasing is a viable option for an existing homeowner, provided of course, that prevailing personal and economic circumstances support such a commitment.

 Obviously, you have to leave behind at least a portion of your equity.
-If you can withdraw enough to invest in your next home, or buying another home in the foreseeable future is not in your cards, then go for it.
+If you can withdraw enough to invest in your next home, or if buying another home in the foreseeable future is not in your cards, then go for it.

 If you want your investment to be revenue neutral, so that you're not generating taxable income nor creating a monthly deficit, your equity must be enough to ensure that the rental income covers the payments for the mortgage, property taxes and insurance, as well as regular maintenance and repairs.